How to market your membership to both current and new members

 Approaching your marketing intentionally, with authenticity in mind, will come through your work and help them understand why you’re doing it.
 Since you’ve taken care of them for a while and built the resources they need to get the most of your membership site, it’s time to start implementing a few growth strategies.
 Here’s how to find the balance between catering to your current followers and engaging new ones while marketing your membership site.

-Alert members of ongoing benefits
+Alert existing members of ongoing benefits

 Just because people are already part of your membership, it doesn’t mean they stay on top of updates and additional services you’ve added since they joined.
 Your networks outside of your website — think Facebook, Twitter, Instagram, newsletter lists, and even forums — are essential marketing tools for your current and prospective audience.